 - Different editions of a product (like hardcover, paperback, and Kindle books) each have different sales ranks.

 - Books have overall ranks and also specific ranks within subcategories.
 Ranking high (say #1) in books overall is much, much better than ranking high #1 in just a specific subcategory.

 Unlike the New York Times Best Seller list which changes from week to week, Amazon sales rank changes throughout the day.
 Hourly, in fact.
 That being said, authors, publishers, marketplace sellers, and many other people and businesses use sales rank data to help judge how well their products are selling.

-I recently came across an article called Amazon SEO Tactics: Because Amazon is a Search Engine Too by Dave Chesson which elaborates more on the ever-changing rankings:
+I originally came across an article called Amazon SEO Tactics: Because Amazon is a Search Engine Too by Dave Chesson which seems to no longer be available, and it elaborated more on the ever-changing rankings:

 Because of this, a product can usurp another product by having a large amount of sales in a short period of time.
 However, to maintain that position, that product needs to consistently and continuously make sales.

 This algorithm rule is extremely useful during holidays when people are more likely to buy Halloween-themed candy in October, but will want Valentine-themed candy in February.

 Now, that may seem like a tall order and something we optimizers can’t affect too much; however, there are other factors that can help our products get to the top that we can optimize for.